NIVANorge/pyniva/README.md

 allows for searching meta data, and retrieving all stored meta data for data objects ("Things").

+The `metaflow` service stores all meta-data as JSON documents with a set of specific reserved fields, including `ttype` which is used to identify the object type of the meta data.
+These object types is mapped directly to the Thing objects exposed in the `pyniva` API wrapper.

+In `metaflow` and in the `pyniva` API-wrapper all data objects are represented as `Thing` class instances or a subclass of `Thing`.
+Using the `pyniva` wrapper search and detailed meta data is also available through `Thing` classes (see examples bellow).

+The "Thing universe" is a simple hierarchy of classes, with the generic "Thing" as base class.
+In `pyniva` all objects and data are represented as "Thing" instances.
+Access to meta-data and data is provided through class and instance methods of "Things" (including query and retrieval of time-series).

-The "Thing universe" is a simple hierarchy of classes.
-Currently the following classes are implemented and supported by the `metaflow`
+Currently the following classes are implemented and supported by the `metaflow` back-end:
-back-end:
 ```
 Thing (ttype = 'thing')
   |